dotmesh-io/docs/hugo/content/references/api.md

 This API method returns a list of all the Dots and their clones, along with lots of useful information.

+The list of dots returned will include _only_ those dots for whom the querying user has access:

+* Hub: The ones in your namespace and those for which you have been added as a collaborator.
+* Local: All dots

+[FIXME: These need formatting]
+Availability:
+* Local: YES
+* Hub: YES

 ##### Request.